-If you want to save some money and whiten your teeth you can find teeth whitening trays and strips in pharmacies and even online.
+If you want to save some money and whiten your teeth, you can find teeth whitening trays and strips in pharmacies and even online.
 That said, you should be very careful when using such products.
-There is no guarantee that they are not harmful to your teeth and gums and there is also no way of knowing whether they will be effective in whitening your teeth.
+There is no guarantee that they are not harmful to your teeth and gums, and there is also no way of knowing whether they will be effective in whitening your teeth.

-It all depends on how discolored your teeth are, how you choose to whiten your teeth and also the concentration of hydrogen peroxide that your dentist uses.
-If your teeth are very discolored it takes a longer time to whiten them.
-If, however, they are only mildly discolored and you choose to use teeth whitening trays it can take about two weeks to get them pearly once more.
+It all depends on how discolored your teeth are, how you choose to whiten your teeth, and also the concentration of hydrogen peroxide that your dentist uses.
+If your teeth are very discolored, it takes a longer time to whiten them.
+If, however, they are only mildly discolored and you choose to use teeth whitening trays, it can take about two weeks to get them pearly once more.
 As we mentioned earlier, the concentration of hydrogen peroxide also matters.
-You can choose to whiten your teeth with a gel that is 16% hydrogen peroxide solution – it takes a longer time to get your teeth but on the plus side, your teeth suffer less sensitivity.
-If you choose to use a 22% gel it will take a shorter time but you will have higher teeth sensitivity.
+You can choose to whiten your teeth with a gel that is 16% hydrogen peroxide solution – it takes a longer time to get your teeth, but on the plus side, your teeth suffer less sensitivity.
+If you choose to use a 22% gel, it will take a shorter time, but you will have higher teeth sensitivity.

 As we have just mentioned, whitening your teeth leads to increased sensitivity.
-This happens because in the process of whitening exposes your dentin.
-If you already have sensitive teeth you should talk to your dentist about how you can reduce sensitivity after whitening.
+This happens because the process of whitening exposes your dentin.
+If you already have sensitive teeth, you should talk to your dentist about how you can reduce sensitivity after whitening.
 There are also special toothpastes that are designed for sensitive teeth.
 Here are other side effects that you should look out for:

 This often happens when you use a teeth whitening tray.
-The area that has been exposed to the teeth whitening chemical will turn white right afterwards and you will feel a little pain.
+The area that has been exposed to the teeth whitening chemical will turn white right afterward, and you will feel a little pain.
 Do not be alarmed – it all goes back to normal in a very short time.
 That said, it is always better to go to a Sacramento, CA dentist rather than do teeth whitening at home – they know what to do in case you suffer chemical exposure.

-If your teeth are very heavily discolored teeth whitening may not help them at all – the stains are too deep in the enamel.
-If this happens you may want to consider some other form of treatment such as veneers.
+If your teeth are very heavily discolored, teeth whitening may not help them at all – the stains are too deep in the enamel.
+If this happens, you may want to consider some other form of treatment such as veneers.

-Teeth whitening is a good way to get a sunnier smile but you want to get the best results it is better to have your Sacramento, CA dentist do it.
+Teeth whitening is a good way to get a sunnier smile, but you want to get the best results, it is better to have your Sacramento, CA dentist do it.